sukeesh/Jarvis/README.md

 - PRs are accepted!!
 - We follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) guidelines.
 Before making a PR, make sure that your code is according to PEP 8 standards.
-- If you have some ideas for new features and you don't have time to implement them please open an issue with the tag new_feature
+- If you have some ideas for new features and you don't have time to implement them please open an issue with the tag new_feature.
-- Please don't forget to comment (document) your code
+- Please don't forget to comment (document) your code!